FAQ - Pet Dental Care

 Will my pet be in pain during the dental cleaning?

 No. The procedure is performed under general anesthesia.
-Your pet feels absolutely no pain during the cleaning.
+Your pet won't feel any discomfort during the cleaning.

-After the procedure, we provide pain medication for 3-5 days post-operatively to ensure their comfort.
-Most pets return to their normal activities within 24-48 hours.
+After the procedure, we provide pain medication for 3-5 days to ensure your pet stays comfortable.
+Most pets bounce back to their normal routine within 24-48 hours.

 Is anesthesia safe for my pet?

 Yes.
-We use modern, safe anesthetic protocols.
-Every patient receives:
+We use modern, proven anesthetic protocols.
+Every pet receives:

 • Complete pre-anesthetic blood work

-• Anesthesia tailored to their weight, age, and health condition
+• Customized anesthesia based on weight, age, and health status

 • Continuous monitoring throughout the procedure (heart rate, oxygen, temperature)

-The anesthetic risk is extremely low for animals in good general health.
+The anesthetic risk is extremely low for healthy pets.

-• Impossible to clean below the gum line (where 60% of the problems are)
+• Can't clean below the gumline (where 60% of problems hide)

-• Risk of injury if the animal moves
+• Risk of injury if your pet moves

 • Disease continues to progress beneath the surface